sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/Flowey.md

 "Chara Dreemurr is dead," Asgore stated bluntly.

 "And?
 So's Asriel, and yet I'm still here," Flowey muttered.
-Speaking up, he said, "The spirit told me things only they would know.
+Speaking up, he said, "The spirit spoke to me things only they would know.
 That their dying wish had been for me-- for *Asriel* to bury them in their home town... and to kill the humans there who had wronged her."